21 Proven Exit Popup Formulas That Will Increase Conversion Rates

 However, you can also get fancier with it if you want.

-Consider using dotted lines to trail from your headline to the body copy to the CTA.
+Consider using dotted lines to trail from your exit popup headline to the body copy to the call-to-action.
 The lines will guide your visitor from one important element to the next, just like reading a page of copy.

 Animations, such as those available with Hello Bar, can also prove extremely useful.

-You could have an exit popup slide in from one edge of the screen You can also have the CTA button “wiggle” to capture your visitor’s attention.
+You could have an exit popup slide from one edge of the screen.
+You can also use the CTA button “wiggle” to capture your visitor’s attention.

 14. Use Social Media Badges to Increase Your Following